2025 Adapted Discovery Field Trip: Exploring Biodiversity in a New Way at Micropolis

 Every year, students with disabilities are invited to enjoy a break from the academic routine.
-This unique day, initiated by the Vice President for Academic Affairs and Campus Life—who also serves as the university’s disability liaison—and organized by the Handiversité office, is all about accessibility.
+It’s a day unlike any other, spearheaded by the Vice President for Academic Affairs and Campus Life—who also serves asUM disability liaison—and organized by the Handiversité office, where accessibility is the top priority.
 Following a scuba diving trip with the Odyssée diving club in Sète in 2024, students visited the Micropolis educational theme park.

-This adapted discovery outing offers an experience that brings people together, stimulates the senses, and helps participants push their limits.
+This specially adapted discovery outing offers an experience that brings people together, stimulates the senses, and helps participants push their limits.

-“The goal of this field trip is to ‘take into account all the needs that students with disabilities might have, whether related to physical accessibility or to understanding the environment in which they will be participating during this field trip,’” explains Isabelle Pecquenard, head of the Office for Students with Disabilities at Handiversité.
+“The goal of this field trip is to ‘take into account all the needs that students with disabilities might have, whether related to physical accessibility or to understanding the environment in which they will be participating during this field trip,’” explains Isabelle Pecquenard, head of the Office for Student Support for Students with Disabilities at Handiversité.

 This year, we headed to Micropolis, an educational theme park dedicated to insects and biodiversity, where nature lovers—especially those in science-related fields—were able to immerse themselves in this rich and vibrant world.

-In a relaxed atmosphere, far removed from the daily grind of classes, these students—joined by members of the Handiversité team—discovered the fascinating world of insects through activities designed for everyone.
-“For UM, it’s important to offer inclusive activities like this one.
-During this day, there are no limits, no difficulties, no obstacles—they can be completely themselves,” says Isabelle Pecquenard.
+In a lighthearted atmosphere, far from the daily routine of classes, these students—joined by some members of the Handiversité team—discovered the fascinating world of insects through activities designed for everyone.
+“ForUM important to offer inclusive activities like this one.
+During this day, there are no limits, no difficulties, and no obstacles—they can just be completely themselves,” says Isabelle Pecquenard.

-This outing is just one example of the initiatives organized throughout the year by the Handiversité office, which supports staff and students in both their professional careers and their academic lives across a range of areas: academic, professional, and personal… “I wouldn’t have made it through my first year without the Handi office.
-Without their support, it wouldn’t have been possible.
-I’m really grateful,” says Léon, a student at UM.
+This outing is an example of the initiatives organized throughout the year by the Handiversité service, which supports staff and students in both their professional careers and their academic lives in various areas: educational, professional, and personal… “I wouldn’t have been able to get through my first year without the Handi service.
+Without that support, it wouldn’t have been possible.
+I’m really grateful,” says Léon, a student atUM.

 Learn more